kswedberg/dotatom/packages/markdown-writer/README.md

 > From version `1.5.0`, default keymaps that come with this package are removed (except `enter`/`tab`).
 >
-> You can execute command `Markdown Writer: Create Default keymaps` to append the original list of keymaps to your keymap config file, then modify them based on your needs.
+> Please execute command `Markdown Writer: Create Default keymaps` to append the original list of keymaps to your keymap config file, then modify them based on your needs.
 Refer to [wiki][31ebd53f].

   [31ebd53f]: https://github.com/zhuochun/md-writer/wiki/Settings-for-Keymaps "Settings for Keymaps"